LED Light Replacement Cost NZ – 2026 Auckland Price Guide

 Colour Temperature — Warm vs Cool

 LED lights come in a range of colour temperatures measured in Kelvin (K).
-For residential use in NZ, the most common choices are 3000K (warm white — similar to halogen, cosy feel) and 4000K (cool white — brighter, more clinical).
+For residential use in NZ, the most common choices are 3000K (warm white, similar to halogen and cosy) and 4000K (cool white — brighter and more clinical).
 Most Auckland homeowners prefer 3000K for living areas and bedrooms, with 4000K in kitchens and bathrooms.

 Some modern LED fittings offer selectable colour temperature — you can switch between warm and cool with a simple toggle.
 These cost a little more but give you flexibility.